 How are my records stored at the moment?

 - Most of your health information has traditionally been recorded on paper files that are kept in different places.
 For example, you will have one set of records at your GP surgery, and another set at any hospital you have been to.

-- In Rubislaw Place Medical Group all our previous paper records have been recently been scanned into an electronic format and we are quite unique in this respect.
+- In Rubislaw Place Medical Group all your previous paper records will be scanned into an electronic format.

 - GPs and hospitals store some records electronically, but the different computers they use are not linked up.
 So when you go to a hospital, staff there cannot look at the health record held in your GP surgery.

 What are the benefits of electronic health records?